 However, when it comes to in-person courses, you will have to worry about availability.
 Since an in-person course relies on physical classrooms, available locations are often limited.
 Kaplan was the only provider of in-person prep courses that could offer quality instruction in at least three quarters of the nation.

 Practice exam differences

 Some students complained that its company-made practice exams did not accurately replicate the MCAT experience.
-But with its wide availability, solid instructors, and other helpful resources, including official AAMC exams, the benefits of a Kaplan course outweighed the competition.
-In short, if you want an effective instructor-led course, whether live online or in-person, Kaplan is a strong bet.
+This is a major drawback since practice exams are widely regarded as the most effective MCAT study tool.
+But with its wide availability, solid instructors, and other helpful resources – including official AAMC exams – Kaplan is still a strong bet.

 Why we chose it